Ever wonder How Does a DC Motor works on those cheap little plastic toys that you buy from tiny toy shops move around? Well, they use electric motors.

 The rotor is usually on the inside of the motor, whereas the stator is on the outside.

-Coil windings supplied by DC are found in the rotor, whereas permanent magnets or electromagnetic windings are found in the stator.
+Coil windings supply by DC are found in the rotor, whereas permanent magnets or electromagnetic windings are found in the stator.

-A magnetic field is formed within the stator when the motor is power by DC, attracting and repelling the magnets on the rotor.
+A magnetic field is form within the stator when the motor is power by DC, attracting and repelling the magnets on the rotor.

 The rotor begins to rotate as a result of this commutator is use in the motor to keep the rotor moving.